 When you engage the autopilot, CHECK THIS CAREFULLY.
 Sometimes the autopilot gets a very funny idea about what your current rate of climb is, like 1800 feet per minute.
-Our little Cessna cannot sustain this, and if the autopilot tries to maintain this (and it will), you will stall before you can say e off; climb on runheading 10.4.
-IN THE AIR 131
+Our little Cessna cannot sustain this, and if the autopilot tries to maintain this (and it will), you will stall before you can say e off; climb on run-/ heading